Access the Resources and Systems You Need to Succeed

 - Transcripts for transfer credits (both graduate and undergraduate) from other institutions must be processed through emailing the Admissions Department.

-- Certificates of Enrollment along with other official WVPU documents (can be collected at the front desk), please see above under "Official Document" how to request your certificates.
+- Certificates of Enrollment along with other official WVPU documents.
+These documents can be collected at the front desk.
+For a full list of documents and associated costs, please see the WVPU Official Documents section on this page.

 - Questions regarding visas (initial application and renewals), health insurance, study abroad and housing should be directed to the Student Resource Center.